 What are the costs of a VA-backed cash-out refi?

 The VA funding fee for cash-out refinancing is higher than for an IRRRL.
-The fee has increased slightly in 2020 to 2.30 percent of the loan amount for first-time use of the entitlement, and 3.60 percent for subsequent use.
+Current funding fees are 2.30 percent of the loan amount for first-time use of the entitlement, and 3.60 percent for subsequent use.

 As with the IRRRL, some borrowers may be exempt from the funding fee.
 The exemptions include: